Multipoint Okounkov bodies: Local Positivity

 for any $V\not\subset \mathbbm{B}_{+}(L)$ positive dimensional irreducible subvariety ($\tilde{V}$ proper trasform of $V$ through $f$).
-Therefore, passing to the infimum over all positive dimensional irreducible subvariety that pass through at least one of the points $p_{1},\dots,p_{N}$ we get
+Therefore, taking the infimum over all positive dimensional irreducible subvarieties passing through at least one of the points $p_{1},\dots,p_{N}$ we get